-If you were injured in an accident in a theme park which was not your fault you could have the right to make a personal injury claim.
+If you were injured in a theme park accident that was not your fault, you could have the right to make a personal injury claim.
 Each case is different and whether you can make a claim or who the claim will be made against depends upon the circumstances of your accident.

 Our team will be able to advise you on whether or not we think we could help you make a claim and if we could offer to handle your case on a No Win No Fee basis.